drscotthawley/SHAART/README.md

 #### Linux (Ubuntu / Pop!\_OS)

-For Linux, all dependencies are the in "spec" file, so you can just run...
+For Linux, all dependencies are the in "spec" file, so after installing `pyinstaller`, you can just run...

 ```bash
 pyinstaller SHAART.spec --specpath=test
 ```
 ...builds it.
 And then you can just run the `dist/SHAART` executable from the command line.
 Note: I can't seem to get it to be a "clickable icon" in Nautilus/Gnome.
 Not sure how to do that.

 <hr>
 Author: <a href="http://www.scotthawley.co